 Fred's New Year's Cards

 Since 1980, I've been drawing nengajo (Japanese New Year's cards, or 年賀状, and sending them to friends.
-That's FORTY YEARS!
+That's FORTY-TWO YEARS!
 It's traditional to create them based on the animals of the Chinese zodiac, but I also draw them as little cartoons.
 I rarely get my cards done on time (they're supposed to be received on New Year's day), but I've drawn them so long that it's now a personal tradition I enjoy continuing.
 You can see from the images how the technology has changed.
 When I first started doing this color cards were expensive, so everything was printed in black and white.
 Later, I started hand-coloring the cards.
 Now, I draw the cards by hand and color them on the computer.
 Also, in the beginning of the World Wide Web, small files were important, so I deliberately used low-resolution images.
 I have gone back and re-scanned many of the images for clarity, but I probably should do it again, since we all have much better monitors and more bandwidth today.